AnthonySteele/anthonysteele.github.io/CodingStandards.md

 Use the levels: **Must**, **Should**, **Should Not**, and **Must not** as per [RFC 2119: Key words to Indicate Requirement Levels](https://tools.ietf.org/html/rfc2119) to describe rules.
 Equivalently, these are called **Do**, **Consider**, **Avoid**, and **Do Not**.

-Some rules are "Always" and "Never" cases, but the majority will be "Should" - i.e. Prefer to do it this way, unless you have a good reason not to, as this is a sensible default.
+Some rules are "Always" and "Never" cases, but the majority will be "Should" / "Should not" strength: it says "Prefer to do it this way, unless you have a good reason to do otherwise, as this is a sensible default."
+It instructs novices who have no preference yet, without blocking experts from making exceptions where necessary.

 ## Rules Should Have Reasons